Skip to main content

 Get an OBO Token with a Runlayer User UUID

-Use this when your system already has the Runlayer user UUID (e.g., stored when the delegation was created, or looked up via the Delegations API).
+Use this when your system already has the Runlayer user UUID (for example, stored when the delegation was created).
 This is the simplest OBO flow.

 1